 This program seeks to understand the conflicts and synergies of conservation and development in western Amazonia and the adjacent Andean highlands.
 Students learn firsthand about the ecological patterns and processes that underpin the extraordinary biodiversity of the Andes-Amazon region along the eastern slope of the Peruvian Andes.
 Students explore the concepts of ecological resilience, dispersal and divergence of species, and the value of ecosystem services, as well as the effects of climate change and land use on regional and global biodiversity and human well-being.

-Through coursework, field exercises, and Directed Research, students experience the richness of the Andes-Amazon region, study people’s dependence on the environment, examine threats to the environment and to social networks, and explore the tools and strategies that both mitigate threats and promote well-being among rural communities.
+Through coursework, field exercises, and Directed Research, students experience the richness of the Andes-Amazon region, study community dependence on the environment, examine threats to the environment and to social networks, and explore the tools and strategies that both mitigate threats and promote well-being among different communities.
 Our research projects are geared towards identifying the range of socio-ecological issues, as well as basic questions about biodiversity, that help us guide and inform the program’s research agenda.

-- Visit the Sacred Valley of the Incas, including the famous Incan citadel of Machu Picchu, on a multiday expedition; investigating high altitude tropical ecosystems, historical and modern methods of natural resource management, and the interface between society and the environment
+- Including Machu Picchu, explore the Sacred Valley of the Incas, investigating highland tropical forests, historical and modern methods of natural resource management, and the interface between society and the environment

-- Experience a cloud forest ecosystem at Wayqecha Biological Station, studying long-term impacts of climate change in the area, and comparing the flora and fauna with that of tropical rainforests
+- Experience a cloud forest ecosystem at Wayqecha Biological Station, studying long-term impacts of climate change in the area and comparing the flora and fauna with those of other tropical rainforests

-- Explore a variety of biomes—from lowland tropical rainforest to palm swamps and upland forest—in the Andes-Amazon region
+- Explore a variety of biomes—lowland tropical rainforest, upland forests and grasslands—in the Andes-Amazon region

 - Study salt licks and mammal ecology

 - Investigate the concept of ecosystem management in national parks

-- Examine urban development and tourism in the Sacred Valley and Cusco city, a UNESCO World Heritage Site renowned for its meeting of two distinct cultures—Inca and Hispanic
+- Examine resource management and tourism in the Sacred Valley, renowned for its meeting of two distinct cultures—Inca and Spanish

-- Learn and practice a series of field techniques to collect data on biodiversity and habitat: looking at tree fern diversity along elevation gradients, soil macro-fauna across soil types, or measuring temperature and humidity along a vegetation cover gradient
+- Learn and practice a series of field techniques to collect data on biodiversity and habitats: looking at tree fern diversity along elevation gradients, assessing the functional morphology of butterflies and bats, or measuring forest composition along a vegetation cover gradient

 - Consider the impacts of elevation, slope, and aspect on species distributions